Tenza/configurations/ArchLinux Installation/README.md

 On a multiboot configuration it would be best to choose a partition that is common to all installed OS.

+Specific folders on different disks with symlink:
+> sudo ln -s /media/Dados1/Músicas/ /home/filipe/Dropbox/Privado/Músicas
+Warning: the forlder “Musicas” on the destination (dropbox) should NOT be already created.

 ##### Truecrypt

 > sudo pacman -S truecrypt